 Want to go ultra-wide?
 Then the Acer Predator X35 is for you.
 This 35-inch 21:9 curved display has a 2,560 x 1,440 resolution, and you can bump up the refresh rate to 200Hz.
 It supports VESA certificated DisplayHDR 1000 for better images and clarity.

 The brightness level goes up to 1,000 nits, and users quantum dots for its pixels for excellent colors.
 Acer has put in what it calls the Predator Game Mode, which allows you to automatically switch between game profiles.
 This will allow you to have the best experience while playing different kinds of games.
-All of this comes at a pretty high price of $2,499, but it may be worth it for one of the best G-Sync monitors.
+All of this comes at a pretty high price, but it may be worth it for one of the best G-Sync monitors.

 6. Alienware 1900R